hu553in/e-tickets-app/README.md

 ## Description

-This app is a tool for working with simple e-tickets (six-digit numbers).
+This project is a web app for working with simple e-tickets (six-digit numbers).

-User can:
+An app has such features:
 * issue a new ticket (add an existing ticket or generate a new one)
 * find the ticket by it's number
 * see an info about the ticket